gitpan/RDF-Generator-HTTP/README.pod

 An L<URI::NamespaceMap> object containing namespace prefixes used in the module.
 You should probably not override this even though you can.

+=item C<< request_subject >>

+An L<RDF::Trine::Node> object containing the subject of any statements describing requests.
+If unset, it will default to a blank node.

+=item C<< response_subject >>

+An L<RDF::Trine::Node> object containing the subject of any statements describing responses.
+If unset, it will default to a blank node.

 =back